-Kevin Berend is an environmental scientist from Buffalo, New York.
+Kevin Berend is an environmental scientist from Rochester, New York.
 He received his MS in Environmental Science & Ecology from SUNY Brockport, where he studied alpine snowbank communities on Mt.
 Washington, New Hampshire.
-His work has taken him to the Adirondacks, the Appalachian Trail, northwestern Colorado, and back to Buffalo, where he has experience with grassland birds, aquatic invasive species, and wetlands.
+His work has taken him to the Adirondacks, the Appalachian Trail, northwestern Colorado, and back to western NY, where he has experience with grassland birds, aquatic invasive species, and wetlands.
 In his spare time, Kevin writes about science and nature and enjoys hiking, cycling, and playing guitar.

 Alex Engel (he/him), Restoration Field Staff Supervisor

 Alex received a civil engineering degree from UW-Milwaukee in 2011, but couldn’t handle the thought of being stuck behind a desk for the rest of his life.

 Instead, he joined a conservation corps so that he could work outdoors.
 Alex first came to Escalante in 2013 with Arizona Conservation Corps to treat Russian olive with ERWP.